CDRMV/Commander-Survival-Kit/README.md

 This Mod is currently in Early Access for Testing

 Credits:
-Big thanks goes to Sandori Kaothuy for his Second Construction Panel Code to develop the Basic UI Uveso for his help to solve some Bugs, Questions and other things.
+Big thanks goes to Illumination for his Second Construction Panel Code to develop the Basic UI Uveso for his help to solve some Bugs, Questions and other things.